0graph/QLearn/README.md

 - `Retraining:` if retraining is done, certain values need to be updated
   - *class mappings:* for classification the class mappings may need to be expanded
   - *normalization mappings:* for regression the normalization may need to be expanded to account for a larger range
+- `Prediction:` Change the way prediction works for regression -> do not need to use torch.max or torch.argmax

 #### Testing Needed
 - `Input Data Types:` Are input raster data types being converted correctly
 - `Invalid Values:` Test raster with invalid/NaN values
 - `Regression:` is regression working properly?
+  - Is retraining working for regression
 - `NODATA:` is training rasters with NODATA valuess working properly?